 [Recording may experience delay before playing]

+Simply put, AIR is a model that connects survivors of domestic violence with community-based advocacy as soon as possible following law enforcement response.
 AIR involves a working agreement between law enforcement agencies and the community-based advocacy program in a particular service area (see Templates).
-When patrol officers respond to a 911 call that involves domestic violence, the responding officer informs the victim that a confidential advocate will be calling them.
+When patrol officers respond to a 911 call that involves domestic violence, the responding officer informs the survivor that a confidential advocate will be calling them.
 The officer then contacts the community-based advocacy program to let them know law enforcement responded to a domestic violence-related call.
-After receiving contact from law enforcement, an advocate then calls the victim and, if she is willing to talk, the advocate informs her about the advocacy program’s confidential services.
-The advocate then:
+The officer provides information for an advocate to contact the survivor, including whether language access services are required.
+An advocate then calls the survivor and informs them about the law enforcement referral, provides assurances that they are not a part of the system, and provides an overview of the advocacy program’s confidential services.
+If the survivor is willing to talk, the advocate then:

-- assesses and plans with her for her immediate safety needs
+- assesses and plans to address immediate safety needs

-- provides information and answers questions about the court process
+- provides information and answers questions about the criminal court process

-- determines what she wants to happen in court
+- determines what they want to happen in court

-- determines her wishes regarding contact with her partner
+- determines their wishes regarding contact with their partner

-- discusses her experience with the law enforcement response
+- discusses their experience with the law enforcement response

-One of the riskiest and most stressful times in a victim’s life is when the criminal justice system gets involved.
-Using the AIR model, more victims receive crucial information that reduces stress and anxiety and enhances their sense of well-being and safety.
+One of the riskiest and most stressful times in a survivor’s life is when the criminal legal system gets involved.
+Using the AIR model, far more survivors receive crucial support and information that reduces stress and anxiety and enhances their sense of well-being and safety.